Using a Self Directed IRA to Invest in Farmland

 Investing in Farmland Through Your SDIRA

 Investing with an SDIRA on the AcreTrader platform is straightforward, albeit with a few more steps than a standard investment.
-We are currently able to facilitate investments through many pre-approved SDIRA custodians, listed in our FAQ.
+We are currently able to facilitate investments through the below SDIRA custodians (please note that we are not paid a referral fee with any provider).

 Contact us to get started investing in farmland through your SDIRA today.